krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

  100%   5000 (longest request)
 ```

-So almost all the actuator endpoints were returned in **0ms**, but there was at least one that lasted **5s**.
+So almost all the actuator endpoints returned in **0ms**, but there was at least one that lasted **5s**.
-In access logs we can see one longer request:
+We can see one longer request in the access logs:

 ```shell
 [08/DEC/2022:08:56:24 +0000] [GET /actuator/health HTTP/1.0] [200] [0 ms] [http-nio-8081-exec-7]